colemanimhoff/fundamentals/react-redux/README.md

 In practice, most React apps only call `ReactDOM.render()` once.

-React updates only what is necassary.
+React updates only what is necessary.
 React DOM compares the element and its children to the previous one, and only applies the DOM updates necessary to bring the DOM to the desired state.

 ## Components and Props

-Components let yuou split the UI into independent, reusable pieces, and think about each piece in isolation.
+Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
 Conceptually, components are like JavaScript functions.
 They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.

 ### Rendering Components